INCF/nineml-spec/lib9ml/python/doc/abstraction_layer_api/source/src_rst/tutorials/class_overview.rst

 ComponentClass can contain ``StateVariables``, which are variables that describe the internal state of the neuron.
 Typically, these are specified by first-order-differential equations with-respect-to time.
-In our example, the Izekivich model has 2 state-variables, *U* and *V*.
+In our example, the Izhikevich model has 2 state-variables, *U* and *V*.

-The state-variables can have different behaviours in when operating in different *Regimes*.
-A regime can be considered the 'mode' of the component; at any time, the component will be in a single 'regime', and it is possible to move between regimes.  for example, an integrate-and-fire neuron with an explicit refactory period could be modelled as a component with 2 regimes, a default regime, where injected current affects membrane voltage, where and a second *refactory* regime where the voltage is fixed to a certain value.
+The state-variables can have different behaviours when operating in different *Regimes*.
+A regime can be considered the 'mode' of the component; at any time, the component will be in a single 'regime', and it is possible to move between regimes.  for example, an integrate-and-fire neuron with an explicit refactory period could be modelled as a component with two regimes, a default regime, where injected current affects membrane voltage, where and a second *refractory* regime where the voltage is fixed to a certain value.
 This will be further discussed in XX.

 For this model, the differential-equations governing the state variables never